Sonata for Oboe and Piano

 We loved the fantastic performance of Andrew's Clarinet Sonata by Angus and Duncan.
 I was very emotional during it, knowing that Andrew couldn't be at this special premiere.
 We recorded it, however, and Andrew listened to it next day in his hospital bed.
 He was delighted!

 After the premiere of the Clarinet Sonata, Duncan, Anna and I went out for a drink together.
-Anna and Duncan had the opportunity to discuss a second performance of Andrew's new Piano Concerto for Duncan with Anna's orchestra, the Central England Ensemble, to take place in June of that year in Coventry Cathedral.
+Anna and Duncan had the opportunity to discuss a second performance of Andrew's new Piano Concerto, written for Duncan with Anna's orchestra, the Central England Ensemble.
+This repeat performance was to take place in June of that year in Coventry Cathedral.

 Then Anna and I stayed in a B&B before catching a train back next morning.
 I treated Anna to a lunch in a posh restaurant at the newly recreated St Pancras station, to thank her for coming with me.

-Going back in time, Andrew's Sonata for Horn and Piano was commissioned by Roland Horvath, Horn player from the Vienna Philharmonic Orchestra.
-Roland founded the Vienna Horn Society, of which James Lowe is a member.
+Returnng back in time, to 2001, Andrew's Sonata for Horn and Piano was commissioned by Roland Horvath, Horn player from the Vienna Philharmonic Orchestra.
+Roland was the founder the Vienna Horn Society, of which James Lowe was a member.
 James Lowe, with American pianist, Ann Madison, gave the first performance of the work in the Theresianische Akademie in Vienna on 17th March 2001 and a second performance in a Salon Concert at the home of Roland Horvath in June 2001.

 The Vienna Horn Society then went on to make 2 CDs of horn and piano music, Messen und Sonaten and Schlosskonzert.
 Andrew's music featured on each: his Sonata for 4 Horns, Suite for 6 Horns, his Piano Sonata No.1, played by Ann Madison, and his Sonata for Horn and Piano, played by James Lowe and Ann Madison.
 We couldn't get to these events, but were delighted with the CDs, and we managed to get to a performance of the Horn Sonata given by James Lowe and Ann Madison in the Austrian Gesellschaft fuer Musik in Vienna in December 2001.
 Being a German speaker, I was thrilled to go on this trip, during which Andrew gave a talk to students in a high school.